 For the purpose of this Recommendation the following definitions and clarifications have been used:

-Accredited Training Organisation is an organisation accredited by the Competent Authority for the purpose of carrying out training of AtoN and VTS Personnel.
+Accredited Training Organisation is an organisation accredited by the Competent Authority for the purpose of carrying out training of AtoN or VTS personnel.

 Approved training programme is a course of study comprising basic or advancement training conforming to a model course approved by IALA.